gvwilson/sensibleadventures/bookster/new.md

 mountains until it's ragged, and let rain, snow, and windblown sand weather it for a few thousand years.
 That is Avaunt.*

 *Now put it in motion.
-Eight months north from Mau Ngapcha to Normous Berth, with half the world's chocolate in its warehouses, along with cinnamon, cloves, silk, and cured bamboo as tough as stone.
+Eight months north from Mau Ngapcha to Gandan Berth, with half the world's chocolate in its warehouses, along with cinnamon, cloves, silk, and cured bamboo as tough as stone.
 Two weeks on the ground, while merchants from all over northern Cherne elbow